Offshore Energy Thematic Methods

 Step 5: Asset account compilation

-Asset accounts track opening stocks, additions (discoveries, natural growth for renewable resources), reductions (extraction, depletion), reappraisals, and closing stocks.
-For offshore oil and gas, depletion equals extraction (as these are non-renewable resources).
-For offshore renewable resources, there is no depletion; the asset value derives from the stream of future income attributed to the seabed lease or licence.
+Asset accounts track opening stocks, additions, reductions, reappraisals, and closing stocks.
+For offshore oil and gas, depletion of the mineral resource is recorded separately from consumption of fixed capital on produced assets—conflating the two is a methodological error that SEEA-Energy Chapter 6 explicitly cautions against[9:2].
+For offshore renewable resources, there is no depletion; asset value derives from the stream of future income attributed to the seabed lease or licence.

 Step 6: Integration with national accounts and balance sheets